jbottum/t5pat/langchain_markdown.md

 Falcon-7B

 Falcon-7B is a 7B parameters causal decoder-only model built by TII and trained on 1,500B tokens of RefinedWeb enhanced with curated corpora.
 It is made available under the Apache 2.0 license.

-Downloads last month: 100,867
+It had 100,867 downloads last month.

 #### **Model Description**

 * Developed by: [https://www.tii.ae](https://www.tii.ae/);
 * Model type: Causal decoder-only;